subquery/leaderboard/README.md

 # SubQuery Testnet Leaderboard

-SubQuery project captured challenges completey on the network
+SubQuery project to captured challenges completed on the network

 ## Building